Our pledge: summaries in plain language for all journal publications

 This was made public at the European Meeting of the International Society of Medical Publication Professionals (ISMPP) alongside our findings that show that plain language summaries remain rare, with a prevalence of 61 per million articles listed on PubMed (1).

 We believe that developing plain language summaries will make our research more accessible and inclusive (2), thus expanding on our original commitment to publishing our journal articles with open access.
-Since 2019 we have remained the only pharmaceutical company to fully deliver on this commitment, with 150 journal articles free to view and still counting.

 Readers regularly express their desire to read primary scientific literature to educate themselves from a reliable source, and their frustration at how inaccessible it can be.
 For instance, putting the findings of research in simple words was rated as a priority in a patient survey that we conducted last year and that asked 103 patient organizations worldwide about ways of delivering patient value.